harryjo97/GDSS/README.md

 python data/preprocess_for_nspdk.py --dataset ${dataset_name}
 ```

-For evaluation of generic graph generation tasks, run the following command to compile the ORCA program (see http://www.biolab.si/supp/orca/orca.html):
+For the evaluation of generic graph generation tasks, run the following command to compile the ORCA program (see http://www.biolab.si/supp/orca/orca.html):

 ```sh
 cd evaluation/orca